Table of Contents

 Rule of law

 Legal frameworks that are neutrally prescribed and unbiased are necessary for good governance.
 It also calls for the complete preservation of human rights, especially minorities’ rights.
-An independent judiciary is required for impartial law enforcement, as well as an unbiased and uncorruptible police force.
-The institutional process of making, interpreting, and upholding laws and other rules is referred to as the rule of law.
-It implies that governmental actions must be grounded in the rule of law and that people and private companies are shielded against arbitrary rulings.
-Reliable governance upholds property and individual rights, achieves some degree of societal stability, and is free of distortionary incentives such as corruption, favouritism, patronage, or capture by certain private interest groups.
+An independent judiciary is essential for fair law enforcement, along with an honest police force.
+The rule of law means laws should be made, interpreted, and enforced fairly, protecting people and businesses from unfair decisions.
+Good governance supports property and individual rights, promotes social stability, and avoids issues like corruption, favoritism, and influence from special interest groups.

 Responsiveness